Getting To Know... Singapore's Chinatown!

-The area surrounding Singapore's Buddha Tooth Relic Temple reminded me of Hong Kong with the elders playing mahjong and the Chinatown Complex giving me sense of the ex-British colony fusion vibe.
+The area surrounding Singapore's Buddha Tooth Relic Temple reminded me of Hong Kong with the elders playing mahjong and the Chinatown Complex giving me sense of the former British Colonial fusion vibe.
 Needless to say the new build temple impressed me much!
 After returning from my Little India and Kampong Glam day of exploration I took the MTR back to Chinatown, getting around the city state by MTR was an absolute pleasure.
 Considering it was the Chinese Golden Week the flow of people both local and visiting passed each other by seamlessly.
 The transfers between the MTR from Changi Airport to Chinatown breezed past, I had never seen such a clean and orderly transportation system before that Golden Week holiday!
 Returning to Chinatown that day allowed me to find those skewers at the Chinatown food street, they were just amazing!
 On the final night I went back for more to find the drinks stall sold Bulmers There's no place like home?
 Who said that?
 Oh, Dor!
 My Chinatown experience was full-bodied!

 Chinatown, Singapore Style!